leogomesdev/express_presentation/docs/routes.md

 ### POST /auth/authenticate

-Create a valid token for an user (by passing correct user and password).
+Create a valid token for the user (by providing correct user and password).

 - Request body: